mdavids/rfc/content/draft-davids-forsalereg-19.md

 **OPTIONAL** and not required.

 ### ftxt
-This content tag is intended to contain human-readable text that conveys additional information to interested parties.
+This content tag is intended to contain concise, human-readable text that conveys additional information to interested parties.
 For example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;ftxt=Call for info."